rich-p-rich/starwars-hangman-p3/README.md

 - Wrong guesses: to help the player keep track of where they are in the game, I use this variable to monitor their wrong guesses so I can display them to the player.
 I considered adding all guesses to this list, but as the correctly-guessed characters appear in the target word(s), this seemed redundant.

 ![List-wrong-guesses](documentation/images/16_list-wrong-guesses.PNG)
-- Invalid characters: it would be easy to lose an attempt by accidently entering a semi-colon, hash sign or asterisk, so I have excluded them where; if the user enters an invalid character, they get a warning message but they do not lose an attempt.
+- Invalid characters: it would be easy to lose an attempt by accidently entering an apostrophe, hash sign or asterisk, so I have excluded them where; if the user enters an invalid character, they get a warning message but they do not lose an attempt.

 This is the code that displays the corresponding error message: